Underrout/lunar-monitor/README.md

 "mwl_file_format" lets you specify a template for .mwl names that will be exported.
 In the above example, if you were to save level 10A in Lunar Magic it would be exported as `level 10A.mwl`, since the `#` is replaced by the level number if it's found in the "mwl_file_format".
 The .mwl file names don't matter for Lunar Helper so it doesn't really matter what "mwl_file_format" is as long as it includes `#` somewhere to distinguish different level numbers.

+Generally you won't have to change the contents of `usertoolbar.txt`, unless you're already using some user-defined toolbar buttons, in which case you should copy the contents of `usertoolbar.txt` into your pre-existing `usertoolbar.txt`.

 You should be good to go now.
 Just open the specified Lunar Magic executable manually or via Lunar Helper's Edit operation, save a level and it should immediately be exported to the specified level directory!

+Note that if you're moving a pre-existing project to this system you **must** manually export all levels that were previously edited when newly setting up your project, since the included altered version of Lunar Helper will *never* export your levels for you.
+To do this just open Lunar Magic, go to File -> Levels -> Export Multiple Levels to File... and export all edited levels to the "level_directory" you specified in `lunar_monitor_config.txt`.

 ## Notes on compatibility with other workflows